ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/job_defense.md

 For the second type of jobs, the warning is sent out after 1 hour of GPU idleness anywhere in the job, with cancellation after 2 hours of idle GPUs.

+## Getting help

+If you have jobs that have been cancelled we encourage you to reach out to use at [research.computing@yale.edu](mailto:research.computing@yale.edu) so that we can assist in the debugging process.